rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 <!-- 766x602 -->

-This radar polar chart visually illustrates the relative importance of each criteria we used to evaluate options.
+This radar polar chart visually illustrates the relative importance of each criteria that can be used to evaluate each vendor offering.

 If everything has the same importance, no trade-offs are considered.